IgniteUI/ignite-ui/CONTRIBUTING.md

    * e.g. Title: `#123 Changing foo to bar` Description: `closes #123`
 5. Don't forget to make the necessary status updates, as described in the workflow section.

 When bug fixes are applicable to multiple branches, there will be additional steps between 3 and 4.
-So if let’s say we have a 16.2, 17.1, and a master branch the process will look like this:
+So if letâ€™s say we have a 16.2, 17.1, and a master branch the process will look like this:

 1. If the bug is in 16.2, then switch the branch your branching from to 16.2.
 For code example purposes let's say the new branch is called `fixing-bug-162`.
 2. Commit your changes to your `fixing-bug-162` branch.